 PDP is a process which aims to improve your ability to understand what and how you are learning and will help you to get the most out of your student experience by helping you to take responsibility for your own learning and raising your awareness of the variety of opportunities for development.

-There may be many different reasons for studying at the centre: to update your skills, for professional development, in preparation for undertaking undergraduate study or just for the fun of it.
-Attending a course in the Centre for Lifelong Learning may be part of your own personal development strategy or if you are employed it might be part of your Continuing Professional Development Strategy.
-You might also be attending your course as a first step back into learning and an initial trial to find out whether HE level study is for you.
+There may be many different reasons for studying at the Centre: to update your skills, for professional development, in preparation for undertaking undergraduate study or just for the fun of it.
+Attending a course in the Centre for Lifelong Learning may be part of your own personal development or, if you are employed, it might be part of your continuing professional development.
+You might also be attending your course as a first step back into learning and to find out whether HE level study is appropriate for you.

-Whatever your motivation for following a course, the Personal Development Planning Process aims to help you make the most of your time at the university and ensure that you access all of the opportunities on offer.
+Whatever your motivation for taking a course, the Personal Development Planning process aims to help you make the most of your time at the university and ensure that you are aware of all of the opportunities on offer.

 How is the PDP Process Structured?

-The Centre’s PDP process is based upon an ongoing cycle of self-evaluation and reflection and development.
+The Centre’s PDP process is based upon an ongoing cycle of personal self-evaluation, reflection and development.